Hassan-Brar/ChatBot/README.md

 # Individual Project

-This is a project to create a functional chatbot for COSC 310.
+This is a project where we create a functional chatbot for COSC 310.
 The user should be able to hold basic conversation with the bot about sports.
 The role the agent will take is that of a friend, and the user can ask the agent questions about sports.
 This program uses modified code from https://github.com/nltk/nltk/blob/develop/nltk/chat/util.py which is open source.

 This bot was built off the Assignment 3 that was developed by team 3 in the class COSC 310.
 The previous repository: https://github.com/COSC-310-Team-3/Assignment-3